tagspaces/tagspaces/README.md

 ## Introduction

 `TagSpaces` is a open source application for managing of your local files.
 You can find more information about it on its website [tagspaces.org](http://tagspaces.org/).
-For a quick TagSpaces introduction please see this [video](https://www.youtube.com/embed/CJ2hYU6U-C8) on youtube.
+For a quick TagSpaces introduction please see this [video](https://www.youtube.com/embed/CJ2hYU6U-C8) on YouTube.

-- [TagSpaces blog](http://tagspaces.org/blog/) for any news about tagspaces
+- [TagSpaces blog](http://tagspaces.org/blog/) for any news about TagSpaces
 - [the issues tracker](https://github.com/tagspaces/tagspaces/issues) for developer support requests
 - [the TagSpaces wiki](https://github.com/tagspaces/tagspaces/wiki) for end-users and implementors (currently not really used)